Showrooms of Scottsdale, AZ – September 2019

 photo Picture 239_zpskyb02s0v.jpg photo Picture 243_zpsd23ims3g.jpg photo Picture 238_zpszxlgtrlf.jpg photo Picture 240_zpsirdwc4xd.jpg photo Picture 237_zpswsg1wmlm.jpg photo Picture 242_zpsklc8kn4j.jpg photo Picture 241_zpsltyx8ywj.jpg photo Picture 244_zps6uf6hfvx.jpg

-SCOTTSDALE PAVILLIONS WEEKLY, 11th SEPTEMBER
+SCOTTSDALE PAVILIONS WEEKLY, 11th SEPTEMBER

-On my last trip, back in March, I discovered the weekly meet at Scottsdale Pavillions, which takes place from mid Saturday afternoon until well after dusk.
+On my last trip, back in March, I discovered the weekly meet at Scottsdale Pavilions, which takes place from mid Saturday afternoon until well after dusk.
 It was a well organised meet, with long lines of the parking area marked out by category of car, ranging from single models such as Corvettes and Mustangs to groups and themes.
 There was massive variety and with cars coming and going all the time I was there, plenty to see, so I decided that I should make another visit during this trip.
 I decided to get there around 4pm and stay for a couple of hours, but although it had been a glorious sunny day whilst I had been out and about testing the latest rental car, I was a little troubled by the weather forecasts that I had been hearing during the day suggesting that a storm was brewing.
 For sure, as I parked up, it was extremely windy.
 The gusts were so strong that some of the parking signs had blown over and even the wheelie bins that they were attached to were also failing to stay upright.
 There were only a few cars parked up, far fewer than when I had visited back in March, suggesting that others had heard the forecast, too.
 And then the sky changed colour and I realised that I could no longer see the hills north of the city, where I had been a bit earlier on.
 This was not a rain storm, but a dust storm, something which apparently happens quite frequently in the area, although I’d never been around when there had been one before.
 It was quite clear that things were only going to get worse and as no further cars seemed to be arriving, I cut my losses and left having only seen a handful of interesting cars.
 Such a shame, but here are the few that I did manage to photograph.

 In 1998, the newly introduced convertible version of the Corvette C5 was chosen as the Pace Car for the Indianapolis 500 race, and a Pace Car Replica (RPO Z4Z) was offered to the public.
 Aside from lacking the equipment necessary for actual pace car duties (light bar, special racing harnesses, etc.), there was little difference between the Pace Car Replica C5 and the vehicle that actually saw duty during the race.
 The Pace Car Replica package consisted of a special paint colour (“Radar Blue”), unique interior colours (black and yellow), painted yellow wheels, and special pace car decals.
 The Pace Car Replica package also included other optional equipment: the newly introduced Active Handling System (RPO JL4); an electronically tuned AM/FM radio with CD player and a Bose speaker system; an electronic dual-zone heating & air conditioning system; and leather adjustable sport bucket seats.
 While regarded by many as the most garish Corvette appearance package offered to date, the 1998 Pace Car Replicas nevertheless enjoy a strong and loyal following of owners and collectors.